-and corroborating statements of support from MIT personnel.
+The Committee on Academic Performance reviews petitions from registered undergraduates (see Eligibility below) requesting exceptions to established academic policies and deadlines.
+Each petition must provide a clear, concise explanation of the student's request and corroborating statements from MIT personnel.
 The Committee takes individual circumstances into account while striving to uphold academic integrity and equity for students across departments and classes.

-students in two main categories:
+The CAP considers petition requests in two main categories:

 - Download the appropriate form